a1yin/cse-15l-lab-reports/lab3.md

 ./technical/911report/chapter-8.txt
 ./technical/911report/chapter-9.txt
 ```
+* This command finds any file with name that ends with "txt"(to filter .txt files)
 * This allows us to search for files or directories with a certain pattern in their names or extensions, we can find all files with an extension or naming pattern
 ## -size
 ### Files